Culinary specialist (United States Navy): History

+Until the merger, the steward rating, and its predecessor ratings were largely segregated.
+While the Navy was integrated in the Civil War, pressure from Southern states during the Jim Crow era led to increasing segregation with African-American sailors limited to menial labor.
+Following WWI African-Americans were completely prohibited from enlisting, and Filipinos were recruited to fill the Steward and Mess Attendant rates, then seen as little more than domestic servants.
+The run-up to WWII saw a return of African-Americans to meet recruitment needs, again limited to the Steward and Mess Attendant rates, freeing up unrestricted sailors to fill operational, tactical and combat roles.
+Commissarymen were known as non-rated Mess Attendants and Petty Officer Ships Cooks (SC), deadend jobs which ostensibly topped off at Petty Officer 1st Class, but rarely achieved.

 Commissarymen prepared meals for enlisted sailors in galleys on the ship and shore bases in the general mess.
 They purchased food from approved sources, stored food stuffs and distributed to the galleys for preparation and kept accountability records.

 With the consolidation, sailors in the new rating became "responsible for food preparation and food service for both enlisted and officer messes."
 To accommodate the change, officers were now required to assume some of the upkeep of their staterooms and personal uniforms.
 Other cleaning duties became the responsibility of rotational pool of enlisted personnel from the ship.
 This arrangement continues with the current culinary specialist rating.
 Nonrated enlisted personnel in pay grades E-1 to E-3 are usually required to assist in galley duty, much as those in the Army are assigned to KP duty.
 Technically called Food Service Attendants (formerly Mess Cooks), this practice is somewhat derisively referred to as "cranking".

 In an effort to make Mess Management Specialist (MS) translate to the civilian sector, the rating title was updated to Culinary Specialist (CS) in 2004.
 This change allowed for easier recruiting tactics when giving job descriptions related to various civilian jobs with similar titles.
 It also provided sailors transitioning into the civilian sector an opportunity to use their culinary certifications that would now correlate into numerous career paths, including food production methods, cost control, nutrition, sanitation, and food marketing.
-The Culinary Specialist rating now belongs to approximately 7,500 food service personnel who feed over 300,000 US Navy sailors worldwide.
+The Culinary Specialist rating in the Navy now belongs to approximately 7,500 food service personnel who feed over 300,000 US Navy sailors worldwide.

 In the U.S. Coast Guard, its Comissaryman and Steward ratings were merged in 1973 into the Subsistence Specialist (SS) rating.
 The Subsistence Specialist designation was then changed to Food Service Specialist (FS) in 1996, to better describe the duties as opposed to the connotation of subsistence with bare survival.